rsg-argentina/rsg-argentina/content/authors/JuanFelix/_index.md

 # About me

-PhD candidate, former bioinformatic technician
+Juan Felix Orlowski is a PhD candidate, former bioinformatic technician